 This panel will discuss the ways to improve supervision of supervised entities by ensuring (i) standards against which entities will be evaluated are clear and communicated ex ante, (ii) establishing a dialogue between firm staff and agency staff to discuss any issues that arise during the supervisory process (informal appeal process prior to finalizing supervisory letters), and (iii) establish the responsibilities of entity staff in the supervisory process.

-Keynote Remarks: Jelena McWilliams, Chairman, Federal Deposit Insurance Corporation
+Featured Speaker: Jelena McWilliams, Chairman, Federal Deposit Insurance Corporation

 The landscape for large commercial banks in the United States continues to evolve in response to the overall business environment, technological shifts, and changing customer demands, as well as other variables.
-This panel convenes four bank CEOs to provide perspective on the key issues for large commercial banks today, meeting consumer demands, the regional and national economic picture, technological advances and managing a bank in the digital age.
+This panel convenes five bank CEOs to provide perspective on the key issues for large commercial banks today, meeting consumer demands, the regional and national economic picture, technological advances and managing a bank in the digital age.

 Key business services provided by financial services firms are critical to the efficient operation of markets, financial platforms and systems for customers, clients and counterparties at the national and global level.
 This panel will pull together senior regulators at the U.S. banking agencies, industry experts and security experts from the private sector to discuss this evolving area, including development of a common taxonomy, which activities to prioritize, defining impact tolerance, coordination between regulation and supervision and driving coordination with non-U.S. regulators.